"Established in 2014 from over 200 years of faith in Christ!"

 DELCO Food Pantry:

-Canned soups/chilli/stew; rice; boxed instant potatoes; cooking oil or spray; paper products;
+Canned soups/chili/stew; rice; boxed instant potatoes; cooking oil or spray; paper products;

 single serve snacks [i.e. chips, cookies, crackers, etc.]; wound care products (bandages, band aids, gauze, antibiotic creams, etc.); small size wipes; and warmers [Dollar Stores sell box of 3 for $1).Any items donated are accepted with thanks, but we will be concentrating on the Items listed in the bulletin.